 "There are some white guys in TV, aged post 45, who seem furious at what’s going on.
 But things are better now.
 I say enjoy the chaos.
 Being a gatekeeper is bullshit.”
 Back in Aotearoa, Horan was consultant producer for both seasons of Madeleine Sami’s multi-character comedy Super City, and a script consultant and occasional post-production director for David Farrier's Netflix series Dark Tourist.
 He was excited about his involvement in the second season of Coco Solid’s "extraordinary" animated series Aroha Bridge.

-Horan's big project for 2019 is producing series Funny As: The Story of New Zealand Comedy (and writing a tie-in book, with Philip Matthews).
+Horan's big project for 2019 was producing series Funny As: The Story of New Zealand Comedy (and writing a tie-in book, with Philip Matthews).
+Horan interviewed more than 100 people for the show.
 The spur for the project was the death of legendary comedian John Clarke.
 Clarke holds a special place in Horan's heart — not only thanks to his "precise use of language", but because Clarke's dad ran a McKenzie's store back in Palmerston North, not far from the Horan's pharmacy.

 “My dad used to call his father ‘old Mr Clarke’.
 When I was working at the ABC and John was wandering around, I’d say 'oh look!
 It’s old Mr Clarke, how are you?’.
 Making John Clarke laugh was always a thrill.”